2giosangmitom/2giosangmitom/README.md

 My primary languages are C, C++, and TypeScript.

 I love Linux, the terminal, and Vim.

-In my free time, I enjoy ricing my Linux setup and customizing Neovim :)
+I also love ricing and tinkering.

 ## 🧠 What I'm exploring

 - Embedded development with C/C++
 - Network protocols and Linux system programming
 - Full-stack development with Node.js, Vue/Nuxt, and REST APIs
-- Rust (picking up)
+- New languages: Python, Rust

 ## 📫 Connect with me